PRIVACY NOTICE

 An example of a tracing activity could be when a customer moves home without informing us of their new address.
 We may then use the data we obtain from CRAs and other 3rd party data providers to inform our analytics to identify the customer’s new address and contact details.
 We then use our analytics capability to help find missing individuals through updated addresses and contact details.

-Statistical analysis, analytics, and profiling
+Statistical analysis, analytics and profiling

 We will use and allow the use of personal data for statistical analysis and analytics purposes.
-Personal data can be used to create scorecards, models, and variables in connection with the assessment of credit, fraud, risk or to verify identities.
+Personal data can be used to create scorecards, models and variables in connection with the assessment of credit, fraud, risk or to verify identities.
 It can also be used to monitor and predict market trends, to allow use for refining recovery and trace strategies, and for analysis such as loss and revenue forecasting.

 Database activities